ck86/heroku-buildpack-casperjs/README.md

 Heroku buildpack: CasperJS
 =======================

-This is an example [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks).
+This is based on the example [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks).

 Usage
 -----